joeyrodo/Module-9-Challenge/README.md

 - Install the code and have node js installed to run the program.

 ## Usage
-- Locate the Develop folder in the terminal and enter "node index.js" to start the program.
+- Locate the folder in the terminal and enter "node index.js" to start the program.

 ## Tests
-- Enter "node index.js" in the develop folder in the terminal, answer the questions, and check the README.md file that is created in the folder afterwards.
+- Enter "node index.js" in the folder in the terminal, answer the questions, and check the README.md file that is created in the folder afterwards.

 ## Contributing
 - This project will not feature any contributions.